What, Why & Where of Watermarks

 - Avoid the surprise of seeing your photos, artwork or videos used by others, in physical products, in ads and/or on the web.

-– Avoid intellectual property (IP) conflicts, costly litigation and headaches from plagiarists who claim they didn’t know that you created it by adding visible and/or invisible watermarks.
+- Avoid intellectual property (IP) conflicts, costly litigation and headaches from plagiarists who claim they didnโt know that you created it by adding visible and/or invisible watermarks.

 What can be done to stop photo theft?

-Always, watermark with name, email or url so your creations have some visible and invisible legal connection to you.
+Always watermark with name, email or url so your creations have some visible and invisible legal connection to you.
+Promote and protect your company, name and website by watermarking all photos/videos you release.

 What is a visible watermark?